jspsych/jsPsych/docs/overview/building-surveys.md

   }]
 };

-// Create a survey function to access the participant's response from an earlier trial
+// Create a survey function to access the participant's response
-// and modify the survey accordingly const color_survey_function = (survey) => {
+// from an earlier trial and modify the survey accordingly const color_survey_function = (survey) => {
   // Get the earlier color selection response (button index) from the jsPsych data const color_choice_index = jsPsych.data.get().filter({trial_id: 'color_trial'}).values()[0].response;
   const color_choice = color_choices[color_choice_index];
-  // Get the question that we want to modify from the survey const color_confirmation_question = survey.getQuestionByName('color_confirmation');
+  // Get the question that we want to modify const color_confirmation_question = survey.getQuestionByName('color_confirmation');
-  // Change the question title so that it references the name of the color that was selected color_confirmation_question.title = `Earlier you chose ${color_choice.toUpperCase()}.
-Do you still like that color?`;
+  // Change the question title to include the name of the color that was selected color_confirmation_question.title = `
+    Earlier you chose ${color_choice.toUpperCase()}.
+Do you still like that color?
+  `;
 }

 // Create the jsPsych survey trial using both the survey JSON and survey function